Preview: Squirt gun game even the youngest kids can play!

 Fill up some water guns.
 I always bring a pitcher of water outside to refill the guns.
 This avoids wet kids running in the house or “accidents” with the hose.
 While the kids aren’t watching, grab a bunch of those stuffed animals and hide them throughout the yard.
 In the trees, under the slide, in the playhouse, behind the shed- anywhere you think a stuffed animal could hide.

 Now tell the kids there are “bad guys” hiding in the yard.
 Let them run loose!
 They have to find all those bad guys and squirt them!
 I always try to have the kids be a team against the bad guys to avoid having a “winner” and a “loser”.
 Once they find all the bad guys, you can let each kid take a turn hiding the stuffed animals so the other kids can find them.
-It seems simple but sometime simple is best.
+It seems simple but sometimes simple is best.
 It is an easy game that can keep them amused and not squirting each other!

 Some tips for extra fun, safety, and learning: